Lamer87/Space_Engineers_DLC_unlocker/README.md

   - I will update the unlocker if needed, or right after a new DLC release.
     - A new dlc requires to add a new dlc code in cream_api.ini.
 You can find the code [here](https://steamdb.info/app/244850/dlc).
     - If you want you can also add it by yourself, there are tips inside cream_api.ini (use notepad).
+    - Do NOT remove owned dlcs from "cream_api.ini", leave the file as is or owned dlc blocks will be greyed out.

   - An alternative to this tool is [CreamInstaller](https://github.com/pointfeev/CreamInstaller), compatible with a lot of games.